rsz_199362bc73d551930019b45770c60b76

 2. Reducing the amount of information the routing protocol must deal with when converging.

 In our case, Router 1 must install all individual routes without route aggregation, including metrics, tags, and other information.
-The best path to reach a particular destination must be calculated every time there is a change in the topology.
+The best path to reach a particular destination must be calculated every time the topology changes.

 Route aggregation is crucial in simplifying the routing process and optimizing network performance in networking.
 By consolidating multiple network routes into a single entry, route aggregation reduces the size of routing tables, improves scalability, and enhances overall network efficiency.
 In this blog post, we will explore the concept of route aggregation, its benefits, and its implementation in modern networking environments.